Herbalism How-To: Elderberry Syrup

 Antioxidants in black elderberry help fend off pathogens + allergens and protect us against oxidative stress.²

-Black elderberry displays anti-virus activity.
+Black elderberry displays anti-viral activity.
 Experiments have suggested that chemical compounds in elderberries can block infection by directly inhibiting viral infection.
 Laboratory studies have demonstrated that elderberry can inhibit both the influenza virus A, B, and the herpes simplex virus.²

 According to Gaia Herbs, "Using Elderberry syrup during the active stage of colds and flu, to minimize distress, appears to support immune function and offers a natural, safe, and effective option.
 The use of Elderberry as part of a daily wellness plan during cold and flu season for immune support, inhibition of oxidative stress, and as an antiviral makes sense for a healthy immune system."
 There have also been no adverse effects of elderberry reported in human clinical trials.¹

-Pretty cool, right?
 If you're trying to avoid the flu this season, try taking a dose of elderberry syrup daily to boost your immunity or if you're already down with the sickness, take a dose every few hours.
 In my experience, elderberry has helped me fend off the flu for the last 5 years and helps me beat a cold within 72 hours.

 Make your own elderberry syrup: